Top 10 Important Sections in An Annual Report

 10. Notes to Accounts

-This is one section of the annual report that provides information on accounting policy followed by a company such as comments on depreciation method, forex losses/gains, segmental reporting, inventories, liabilities, leases, etc. It’s always advisable to study annual reports of at least 3-5 years as the reader will be able to understand minute details like changes in accounting year or accounting policy that can directly affect the company’s revenue, key operations of the company, financials and management’s view/stand in various economic trends.
+This is one section of the annual report that provides information on accounting policy followed by a company such as comments on depreciation method, forex losses/gains, segmental reporting, inventories, liabilities, leases, etc. It’s always advisable to study annual reports of at least 3-5 years as the reader will be able to understand minute details like changes in accounting year or accounting policy that can directly affect the company’s revenue, key operations of the company, financial management’s view/stand in various economic trends.